An Illustrated History of Old Sutton in St.Helens

 On March 23rd 1900, the Manchester Times described how 250 men had been involved in the sinking and construction of shafts over the "past four or five years" but had now been discharged.
 They said that the high prices of fuel and iron had also contributed to the suspension of operations at Clock Face as well as the problems with water.

 In 1904 the Wigan Coal and Iron Company took over the colliery and invested in powerful pumps that pumped out 400 gallons of water per minute from the pits.
 The pumps were housed in a dedicated building where an attendant maintained and kept them clean and reported variations in operating cycle.
-Now Clock Face was able to develop as a business and they converted no.1 shaft into a pumping pit that coped with over 700,000 gallons of water per day.
+Now Clock Face was able to develop as a business and they converted no. 1 shaft into a pumping pit that coped with over 700,000 gallons of water per day.
 Of this 500,000 gallons were sold to St.Helens Corporation for use as drinking water.
+Three ponds on the colliery site stored the water which had a number of uses, including the washing of newly-mined coal.

 Like all pits, Clock Face colliery had its share of industrial disputes.
 Some were national strikes, others were regional or localised disputes, such as in 1910.
 Then the men at Clock Face struck for a number of months from February, over revised working conditions.
 In September 1910, men employed at the Wigan Coal and Iron Company's thirteen other pits, voted 2:1 to go out on strike in sympathy.

-A portrait of James Whittall the manager of Clock Face Colliery c.1900 to 1911 - contributed by Ernie Bate
+A portrait of James Whittall the manager of Clock Face Colliery c.1907 to 1911 - contributed by Ernie Bate

 Harold Whitehead the manager of Clock Face Colliery during World War 1 - contributed by Brian Legg